GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/case-studies.md

 4. **Feedback Loops**: Regular review and adaptation improves outcomes over time
 5. **Balance of Structure and Flexibility**: Clear frameworks combined with contextual adaptation

-These case studies demonstrate that the Global Governance Framework is not a theoretical construct but a practical approach that has been successfully implemented in various contexts around the world.
+These case studies demonstrate that the Global Governance Frameworks is not a theoretical construct but a practical approach that has been successfully implemented in various contexts around the world.
 While no single implementation embodies all framework principles perfectly, each case study shows how specific principles can be applied to address real-world governance challenges.

 For guidance on implementing these approaches in your own context, see the [Implementation Guidelines](/frameworks/docs/implementation) section.